Frodo45127/rpfm/docs_src/chapter_3_2_0.md

 - `Create…/Create DB`: Allows you to create an empty DB Table.
 - `Create…/Create Loc`: Allows you to create an empty Loc PackedFile.
 You can create his relative path too writing something like `folder1/folder2/file` instead of just the file name.
 - `Create…/Create Text`: Allows you to create an empty text file.
 ANY TEXT FILE (including lua, xml,...).
 You can create his relative path too writing something like `folder1/folder2/file` instead of just the file name.
-- `Create…/Create Queek File`: Allows you to create a file based on the context.
+- `Create…/Create Quick File`: Allows you to create a file based on the context.
 The current contexts where this works are:
     - `db/x_tables`: It creates a new empty db table of the last version supported by the game selected.
     - `text/`: It creates a loc file.
     - `scripts/`: It creates a LUA script.